Oldfield Brow Primary School

 Communication and Partnership

 We give high priority to clear communication within the school and to a positive partnership with parents since these are crucial in promoting and maintaining high standards of behaviour.
 Where the behaviour of a child is giving cause for concern it is important that all those working with the child in school are aware of those concerns and of the steps which are being taken in response.
 The key professional in this process of communication is the class teacher who has the initial responsibility for the child's welfare.
-Early warning of concerns should be communicated to the Headteacher so that strategies can be discussed and agreed before more formal steps are required.
+Early warning of concerns should be communicated to the Headteacher or member of the SMT so that strategies can be discussed and agreed before more formal steps are required.

 A positive partnership with parents is crucial to building trust and developing a common approach to behaviour expectations and strategies for dealing with problems.
 Parental participation in many aspects of school life is encouraged.
 This participation assists the development of positive relationships in which parents are more likely to be responsive if the school requires their support in dealing with difficult issues of unacceptable behaviour.